BioinfoVisualization/pyNetworkPlot/README.md

 + `out_path` : string.
 Path to the file where the plot is going to be saved.
 + `seq_col` : string (optional).
 Name of the column corresponding to the sequence in the dataset.
 Defaults to 'sequence'.
 + `color_col`  : string (optional).
 Name of the column corresponding to the color values in the dataset.
-Defaults to 'color'.
+Defaults to None.
 + `shape_col` : string (optional).
 Name of the column corresponding to the shape values in the  dataset.
-Defaults to 'shape'.
+Defaults to None.
 + `size_col` : string (optional).
 Name of the column corresponding to the size values in the dataset.
 Defaults to None.
 + `similarity` : int (optional).
 Maximum difference in amino acids between sequences to consider them similar.
 If non-zero, identical sequences will be plotted red and similar sequences black.
 Defaults to zero (only plots edges between identical sequences).